 Established in July 2012, the Enhancement for Active Seniors (EASE) programme is part of the Housing and Development Board’s Home Improvement Programme.
 EASE was created to offer the elderly the opportunity to make modifications to their flat at a subsidised rate to turn their place of living into a more elderly-friendly residence.
 These modifications aim to enhance the mobility of the residents in their homes, thus ensuring their safety.
 To be eligible for EASE, you have to be a Singapore citizen with an elderly individual living in your place of residence.

 If you wish to apply for Singapore permanent residency for your parents, ease the process for yourself by engaging an immigrations consultant such as those from Paul Immigrations.
-With specialists who will be able to guide and advise you through the entire process, you can leave your worries behind and rest, knowing your parents’ application is in good hands.
+Immigration specialists can help assess that your parents meet the Singapore PR requirement criteria.
+With their guidance through the entire process, you can leave your worries behind and rest, knowing your parents’ application is in good hands.